What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 On December 29th, HealthITSecurity published an article reviewing updated state data breach notification laws from 2017.
 States that updated their data breach notification laws in 2017 included Delaware, Maryland, and Tennessee.
 New Mexico also passed its first-ever data breach notification law.
 The article also highlighted legislative proposals on the state and national level related to data breaches.

-New Jersey Ban-the-Box Law Limits Inquiries into Job Applicants’ Expunged Criminal Records
+New Jersey Ban-the-Box Law Limits Inquiries into Job Candidates’ Expunged Criminal Records

 Governor Murphy Issues First Executive Order Imposing Salary History Ban on State Entities